-One question often asked by potential conservatory customers is, “How deep should conservatory foundations be?”
+One question often asked by potential customers is, “How deep will the foundations need to be?”

 The layman might be surprised to discover that there is no distinct defined standard for conservatory foundations, the best available guidelines are from the NHBC (National House-Building Council) and relate to new dwellings.
 Where Building Control approval is required for a conservatory extension, these are the standards to which the local authority Building Control department will work.

 The answer will vary from site to site and depend on local ground conditions and nearby trees, but in practice we normally dig to at least one metre below ground level.
 In some cases one metre will be superfluous, but the difference in cost between digging to one half a metre or one metre is often relatively small.

 In some cases, the foundations will need to be deeper than one metre, in highly shrinkable clay with nearby trees, or on made-up ground.
 Another determining factor is the invert level of any nearby drains, the bottom of the footings must be at least as deep as this.
 It is usual for us to dig foundations deeper than those on the existing building and not uncommon for foundations to be up to two metres deep.
 This is pain for all concerned, but an necessary evil.